-The 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Ring Energy, Inc., a Nevada corporation ("Ring" or the "Company"), will be held on May 23, 2024, at 10:00 a.m., Central Daylight Time, in Ring's offices, located at 1725 Hughes Landing Blvd., Suite 900, The Woodlands, TX 77380.
+The 2025 Annual Meeting of Stockholders (the "Annual Meeting") of Ring Energy, Inc., a Nevada corporation ("Ring" or the "Company"), will be held on May 22, 2025, at 10:00 a.m., Central Daylight Time, in Ring's offices, located at 1725 Hughes Landing Blvd., Suite 900, The Woodlands, TX 77380.
 You will be asked to consider and to approve the following proposals:

-1 Elect Seven Nominated Directors Included in the Proxy Statement to Serve on our Board 2 Approve on a Non-Binding, Advisory Basis, the Compensation of our Named Executive Officers 3 Ratify the Appointment of Grant Thornton LLP as our Independent Registered Public Accounting Firm
+1 Elect Seven Nominated Directors Included in the Proxy Statement to Serve on our Board 2 Approve on a Non-Binding, Advisory Basis, the Compensation of our Named Executive Officers 3 Approve and adopt an Amendment to the Ring Energy, Inc. 2021 Omnibus Incentive Plan to increase the shares available under the Plan by 11.5 million shares 4 Ratify the Appointment of Grant Thornton LLP as our Independent Registered Public Accounting Firm

-This proxy statement and accompanying proxy card are being mailed to our stockholders on or about April 16, 2024.
-Our Annual Report on Form 10-K (the "Annual Report") covering the year ended December 31, 2023 is enclosed, but does not form any part of the materials for solicitation of proxies.
+This proxy statement and accompanying proxy card are being mailed to our stockholders on or about April 11, 2025.
+Our Annual Report on Form 10-K (the "Annual Report") covering the year ended December 31, 2024 is enclosed, but does not form any part of the materials for solicitation of proxies.

 The Notice of Annual Meeting and Proxy Statement herein provide further information on the Company's performance and corporate governance and describe the matters to be presented at the Annual Meeting.
-Only stockholders of record at the close of business on March 28, 2024 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on April 4, 2025 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
 A list of stockholders entitled to vote at the Annual Meeting will be available for examination at our offices during normal business hours for a period of ten calendar days prior to the Annual Meeting and will also be available during the Annual Meeting for inspection by our stockholders.